alkah3st/wpx/README.md

 **Forms.** Under ```forms.scss``` we include selectors pertaining to any forms or form elements used throughout the website.

 **TinyMCE.** The WordPress Visual Editor uses TinyMCE, which can output a limited subset of markup that the user may have entered into the Visual Editor.
-Wherever in the templates of the site I might output the contents of a Visual Edior, I need to ensure that all outputted markup is styled consistently.
+Wherever in the templates of the site I might output the contents of a Visual Editor, I need to ensure that all outputted markup is styled consistently.
 In this case I will wrap the output with a ```.tinymce``` class.
 This SASS file styles the outputted markup in isolation.
+It also includes overrides to the default styles applied to the core Gutenberg blocks.

 **Modules.** You can break down other contextual groups of selectors into individual SASS files under ```/modules/```, in whatever way makes sense for the project.
 (More on the reasoning behind this later in this guide).
-Typically a discreet bundle of contextual selectors, such as a primary navigation, is a good candidate for a separate .scss file in ```/modules/```.
+Typically a discreet bundle of contextual selectors, such as a block or a primary navigation, is a good candidate for a separate .scss file in ```/modules/```.

 **Blocks.** Gutenberg's blocks should be treated as self-contained modules and placed in their own ```/blocks/``` folder under ```/modules/```.
 This allows us to then include the modules into the master Gutenberg sass file.